ilceltico/nsdudf/README.md

 python setup.py build_ext --inplace
 ```

-To use with DualMesh-UDF, see below.
+To use DualMesh-UDF, see below.

 ## Usage